fluidattacks/makes/README.md

 in other words: the current month in [calendar versioning][CALVER].
 For instance: `21.01` if the current date is January 2021.

+At the same time, please consider keeping your [Makes][MAKES] updated.
+New features are added constantly.

 ## Configuring on GitHub Actions

 [GitHub Actions][GITHUB_ACTIONS]